focorunner/Email-Extractor-App/README.md

 # Email-Extractor-App

+PHP-based.
 Extracts emails from messy ASCII text.
 Works pretty well.

 Simple app that will accept file or paste ASCII input, and use a RegEx matching function to extract email addressed, so they can be displayed